University Institute of Applied Management Sciences

-University Institute of Applied Management Sciences (commonly known as UIAMS Chandigarh), established in 2008 under the aegis of the Panjab University, offers management education to professional managers as specialized full-time MBA programmes.
+University Institute of Applied Management Sciences (UIAMS), established in 2008 under the aegis of the Panjab University, Chandigarh is one of the top MBA college in city.
+UIAMS offers management education to professional managers as specialized full-time MBA programmes.
 It is one of the business schools in India which started offering sectoral MBA programmes supplemented with specialization in core functional areas of management.
-Launched by the Faculty of Business Management & Commerce of Panjab University in 2008, it has since significantly expanded its number of management courses.

 Courses

 UIAMS offers the following courses.
-Sectoral MBA programmes are supplemented with specialization in core functional areas of management including marketing, finance, human resources and operations.
+Sectoral MBA programmes are supplemented with specialization in core functional areas of management including Marketing, Finance, Human Resources and Operations.